 Tips For Reducing Closing Costs With a Seller Concession

-Working as a real estate agent over the past thirty-four years, numerous buyers and sellers have asked me what are seller concessions.
-The concept is rather simple and can be a godsend to home buyers.
+Working as a real estate agent over the past thirty-seven years, numerous buyers and sellers have asked me what seller concessions are in real estate.
+The concept is relatively simple and can be a godsend to home buyers.
 Maximum Real Estate Exposure has an in-depth resource covering all angles regarding concessions.
 We will cover the basics here.

-Let's take a look at everything you need to know about seller's concessions to see if they would fit when you purchase a home.
+Let's look at everything you need to know about seller's concessions to see if they would fit when you purchase a home.

 What Seller Concessions Represent?

-Seller concessions include a certain amount of money or a percentage of the acquisition price that the seller intends to cover.
-The seller contributes with the respective amount/percentage, which has been previously agreed, to the buyer’s closing costs.
+Seller concessions include a certain amount of money or a percentage of the acquisition price the seller intends to cover.
+The seller contributes to the buyer's closing costs with the respective amount/percentage, which has been previously agreed upon.